Moulton-Udell High School

 Moulton-Udell High School is an Appanoose County public school located in Moulton, Iowa, that serves pupils from grades seven through twelve.
-It became consolidated school serving the former Moulton High and Udel High in 1959.
+It became consolidated school serving the former Moulton High and Udell High in 1959.
 The school mascot is the Eagle.

 History

 In 1869, the Christian Church housed Moulton's first public school, and the first high school building was later erected in the northeast part of town.
-In 1897 a three story school was built, with a college on the third floor.
+In 1897 a three-story school was built, with a college on the third floor.
 Later came a gym, and classrooms were added to that building in 1938.